-The Harold Station is considered a future station with track offsets and infrastructure designed to accommodate a future station.
-Reasonable accommodations will be made for infrastructure requirements, which may include signal communication handholes, manholes, casings and conduits for utility feeds to the track, during design and construction.

-As part of PE and future area planning processes conducted in coordination with the City of Portland, ridership, cost effectiveness, alternative funding sources, land use, zoning, infrastructure, including a pedestrian bridge, and bus routing options that would support a future Harold Station will be evaluated.
+The SE Harold Station is considered a potential future station with track offsets and infrastructure designed to accommodate a future station.
+As part of PE and future area planning processes conducted in coordination with the Portland Plan planning process, studies should evaluate ridership, cost effectiveness, land use, zoning, infrastructure and bus routing options that would support a future Harold Station.